teodoradiudea/OOP/README.md

 # OOP
-Here are some OOP projects given as an assigment.
+Here are some c/c++ projects given as an assigment.